JoelDan192/TemporalReconstruction_SE/README.md

 - For efficiency:
 run the queries in create_tables.py in command line mode.
-Python sqlite interface makes it much slower.
+Python sqlite interface makes it much slower. (e.g. .mode csv .output 'filename' run query)
-- these scripts have been tested for sites with many sizes.
-It should also work for Stack Overflow.
-These are quite expensive transformations.
+- these scripts have been tested for various site sizes.
+It should also work for Stack Overflow. *These are quite expensive transformations*.
 However, it is advised to use a machine with more than 16 GB RAM.
 If you have a server with 1TB or similar there should be no problem.